GlistEngine/GlistEngine/README.md

 ### II.
 Installation For Developers

-1- Fork our 3 repos into your Github account:
+1- Fork our 2 repos into your Github account:

-- One of the; GlistEngine/glistzbin-win64, GlistEngine/glistzbin-linux, GlistEngine/glistzbin-macos or GlistEngine/glistzbin-macos-x86_64 repos, according to your OS
 - GlistEngine/GlistEngine repo
 - GlistEngine/GlistApp repo